 The Importance of Correct Diet and Nutrition

-When a fish feels stressed in their tank, a common response is to stop eating.
+When a fish feels stressed in its tank, a common response is to stop eating.
 There are a few things you can do to stop this from happening.

 If you want to keep your fish healthy and feeding happily then you need to match your aquarium as closely as you can to their natural habitat.